silum/astrokat-wiki/MeerKAT-calibrator-selection.md

 | pol | select a polarisation calibrator|

 #### Additional information
-* Calibrators are selected using observatory calibrator catalogues located in `katconfig/user/catalogues`.
+* MeerKAT standard calibrator catalogues are selected using observatory calibrator catalogues located in `katconfig/user/catalogues`.
-To use a user specified catalogue the `--cat-path` argument must be specified giving the full path to the folder where the desired catalogues are located.
+For users to access these catalogues the `--cat-path` argument must be specified giving the full path to the folder where the desired catalogues are located.
+Currently, these catalogues are available in the repository under the `astrokat/catalogues` folder.
 **Important**: The reader should note that the current implementation of `astrokat-cals.py` assume a specific calibrator naming convension:
 `Lband-<calibrator_calssification>-calibrators.csv`.
 The implementation will be updated as new requirements are identified based on usage.